yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 === Using the ASUS web GUI ===
 Does not work yet.
 The TRX utility needs a rewrite (Sep.
 1st 2007, confirmed by nbd on IRC).

+The ASUS GUI requires a trailer to be added to the .trx file (similar to the way other firmwares require headers).
+The rather simple structure can be inferred from work done for the FreeWRT project [http://osdir.com/ml/embedded.freewrt.cvs/2006-09/msg00226.html]

 [[Anchor(diag)]] [[Anchor(Diag)]]

 === Using diag mode ===